dan-bowen/ami-creator/README.md

     create              Create a custom AMI start to finish pre-ansible         Run a script on the instance before running Ansible ansible             Run Ansible on the instance
-    ssh                 SSH to the currently running instance finalize            Create AMI from currently running instance terminate           Terminate the currently running instance
+    ssh                 SSH to the instance
+    finalize            Create AMI from the instance
-    list-amis           List AMIs created on a per-session, per-project or global basis list-instances      List any instances that are running on a per-session, per-roject or global basis
+    terminate           Terminate the instance
+    list-amis           List AMIs
+    list-instances      List running instances
 ```

 # Getting started